 Lynn Freehill-Maye writes stories grounded in place.
 She uncovers everything from the people and policies to the businesses and cuisine that make each place distinct and workable in the 21st century.

 Her work often touches on travel and sustainability.
-It has been published, in print or online, by The New Yorker, The New York Times, The Atlantic’s CityLab, Travel + Leisure, Afar, Texas Monthly, Modern Farmer, and beyond.
+It has been published, in print or online, by The New Yorker, The New York Times, The Atlantic’s CityLab, Travel + Leisure, AFAR, Texas Monthly, Modern Farmer, and beyond.
+A forthcoming essay on grain elevators will be included in an anthology on Midwestern architecture (Belt Publishing, 2019).